7EtErNaLmidnight7/Imagine-if-the-sun-disappeared/README.md

-Hello my name is Gerald
+Hello my name is poo